dartsim/homebrew-dart/README.md

 Homebrew DART Formulae
 ======================
-GOLEMS tap for DART and GRIP.
+dartsim tap for DART and GRIP.

 Tapping
 -------